How to Start a Blog: A Simple Step-by-Step Guide

 Note: If you're on a budget, check out 11 Free WordPress Hosting Services That Don’t Suck.
 None of the free options discussed will be able to stand toe to toe with premium web hosts, but if cost is your chief concern, it may be able to help.

 There is a gazillion different WordPress hosts out there, but the hosting provider we use and recommend to our students is SiteGround (affiliate link).
+It’s been our host for years, and while you can find reviews online from people who don’t love it, we’ve had nothing but good experiences with SiteGround.

 Other good options include WP Engine, Rocket.net, and Kinsta.